soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 **Theoretical linguistics**
 - To appear | Lee, Soo-Hwan, and Yining Nie.
 To appear.
 Korean case stacking and the nominal template.
 Proceedings of 45th Annual Penn Linguistics Conference}. | [[bibtex]]
-- Speech act phrases in Korean nominal structures.
+- 2020 | Lee, Soo-Hwan.
 2020.
+Speech act phrases in Korean nominal structures.
 Proceedings of JK 27. | [bibtex]
 - Prosody and EPP in Swahili.
 2020.
 Proceedings of AMP 2019. | [bibtex]
 - Nominal mismatches in Swahili locatives.
 2019.
 Proceedings of LSA 2019. (with Doo-Won Lee) | [bibtex]
 - Suppletion in serial verb constructions.
 2018.
 Studies in Generative Grammar 28(3). | [bibtex]
 - Suppletive allomorphy conditioned by humbleness in Korean.
 2018.
 Proceedings of BLS 44. (with Minjung Kim) | [bibtex]

 **Computational linguistics**
-2022 | Can language models capture syntactic associations without surface cues?
+- 2022 | Can language models capture syntactic associations without surface cues?
 A case study of reflexive anaphor licensing in English control constructions.
 Proceedings of SCiL 2022 (extended abstract). (with Sebastian Schuster)
-2021 | NOPE: A Corpus of Naturally-Occurring Presuppositions in English.
+- 2021 | NOPE: A Corpus of Naturally-Occurring Presuppositions in English.
 Proceedings of CoNLL 2021. (with +Alicia Parrish, +Sebastian Schuster, +Alex Warstadt, Omar Agha, Zhuoye Zhao, Samuel R. Bowman, and Tal Linzen) [+ = equal contribution]
-2021 | Does Putting a Linguist in the Loop Improve NLU Data Collection?
+- 2021 | Does Putting a Linguist in the Loop Improve NLU Data Collection?
 Findings of EMNLP 2021. (with Alicia Parrish, Will Huang, Omar Agha, Nikita Nangia, Alex Warstadt, Karmanya Aggarwal, Emily Allaway, Tal Linzen, and Samuel R. Bowman)

 **Presentations**